chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-rego-policies.md

       }
 ```

 In this policy, you should change the `name` to be meaningful to you.
 The `spec` fields are defined at [ClusterImagePolicySpec](https://github.com/sigstore/policy-controller/blob/main/docs/api-types/index.md#clusterimagepolicyspec).
 By default, this policy will apply to all images, as noted with the `glob: '**'` parameter.
-If we keep this as is, this means that we are evaluating everything.
+If we keep this as is, this means that we are evaluating everything running in our cluster.

 The `authorities` field is used in evaluating image signatures.
 Since we aren’t using signatures in this policy, we will set it to pass.
 This will be a common setting in Rego-based policies unless you are also evaluating signatures simultaneously.

 The policy is being implemented in `warn` mode, which can generate an alert through `CloudEvents` to notify administrators of violations without blocking deployments.
 You can alternately use `mode: enforce` to block deployments that violate the policy.

-Within the `policy` section is where the Rego policy is defined.
+The Rego policy itself is definied within the `policy` section.
 The first requirement is to include the input data that is to be evaluated.
 By default, the image in the registry is available.
 To include additional metadata, one of more of the following should be set:

 * `includeSpec:` allows you to access the fields in the `spec` portion of the Kubernetes manifest, including the container configuration, image names, replicas, resources, and more.
 * `includeObjectMeta:` allows you to access the fields in the metadata: portion of the manifest, including the object’s name and labels.